 No, you need not sew to help.
 Mercy Sews schedules "measure and cut" workshops to assemble dress kits for those who do sew.
 Watch the HMC bulletin for meeting dates.
-We also need people to cut blankets, pack clothes in barrels for Africa, and sell tee shirts on Fill-A-Barrel weekend, We invite your help in any activity you are interested in.
+We also need people to cut blankets, pack clothes in barrels for Africa, and sell tee shirts on Fill-A-Barrel weekend.
+We invite your help in any activity that interests you.

 Our members do not sew together as a group.
-We sew in our homes, but anyone wishing to sew in a group is welcome to start one.
-We believe there are many people in our area who would like to form a sewing group.
+We sew in our homes, but anyone wishing to sew in a group is welcome to start one. group.

 We get our fabric in different ways.
 Many sew from their own "stash," use coupons, watch for sales, etc. Members spread the word to family and friends that we are looking for donations of suitable fabrics.
 Also, when Mercy Sews receives money donations, we use them to purchase fabrics and notions for our "Measure and Cut" workshops.